 Chiostro del Bramante stages Dream.
 L'arte incontra i sogni

 The Chiostro del Bramante in Rome presents Dream.
-L'arte incontra i sogni, an enchanting exhibition of dream-themed art works, guiding viewers on a "physical, surreal, mental and dreamlike journey" through site-specific installations by major international artists, from 29 September until 5 May 2019.
+L'arte incontra i sogni, an enchanting exhibition of dream-themed art works, guiding viewers on a "physical, surreal, mental and dreamlike journey" through site-specific installations by major international artists, until 25 August.

 The exhibition completes the trilogy of shows curated by Danilo Eccher, begun with Love in 2016 and Enjoy last year, both of which attracted large crowds.
 The works on display in the latest exhibition provide a glimpse into the fascinating world of dreams, which Eccher describes as the key to understanding the "vast and profound territories of the soul."